The Fitzpatrick Center

 The Duke Shared Materials Instrumentation Facility (SMIF)

 The first floor of the Fitzpatrick Building contains the Duke Shared Materials Instrumentation Facility, a visualization studio and the Dickinson Arcade.
-The Shared Instrumentation Facility, to open in 2005, will have a Class 100-1000 characterization and testing facility to enable the study, creation and manipulation of biological, chemical, photonic and mechanical materials at the nanoscale, one billionth of a meter.
+The Shared Instrumentation Facility has a Class 100-1000 characterization and testing facility to enable the study, creation and manipulation of biological, chemical, photonic and mechanical materials at the nanoscale, one billionth of a meter.
 It is a joint venture of the Pratt School of Engineering and the Trinity College of Arts and Sciences.

 The Visualization Studio and Dickinson Arcade